Providing Secure Communication Between Sites Using VPN CloudHub

 Sites that use AWS Direct Connect connections to the virtual private gateway can also be part of the AWS VPN CloudHub.
 For example, your corporate headquarters in New York can have an AWS Direct Connect connection to the VPC and your branch offices can use VPN connections to the VPC.
 The branch offices in Los Angeles and Miami can send and receive data with each other and with your corporate headquarters, all using the AWS VPN CloudHub.

-To configure the AWS VPN CloudHub, you use the AWS Management Console to create multiple customer gateways, each with the unique public IP address of the gateway and a unique ASN.
+To configure the AWS VPN CloudHub, you use the AWS Management Console to create multiple customer gateways, each with the unique public IP address of the gateway and the ASN.
 Next, you create a VPN connection from each customer gateway to a common virtual private gateway.
 Each VPN connection must advertise its specific BGP routes.
 This is done using the network statements in the VPN configuration files for the VPN connection.
 The network statements differ slightly depending on the type of router you use.

 When using an AWS VPN CloudHub, you pay typical Amazon VPC VPN connection rates.
 You are billed the connection rate for each hour that each VPN is connected to the virtual private gateway.
 When you send data from one site to another using the AWS VPN CloudHub, there is no cost to send data from your site to the virtual private gateway.
 You only pay standard AWS data transfer rates for data that is relayed from the virtual private gateway to your endpoint.
 For example, if you have a site in Los Angeles and a second site in New York and both sites have a VPN connection to the virtual private gateway, you pay $.05 per hour for each VPN connection (for a total of $.10 per hour).
 You also pay the standard AWS data transfer rates for all data that you send from Los Angeles to New York (and vice versa) that traverses each VPN connection; network traffic sent over the VPN connection to the virtual private gateway is free but network traffic sent over the VPN connection from the virtual private gateway to the endpoint is billed at the standard AWS data transfer rate.
 For more information, see VPN Connection Pricing.